chappy84/grumpy-phpunit/testing-db.markdown

 These two methods we've implemented make sure that any calls to a database being accessed via PDO will be intercepted by DBUnit.

-In case you are wondering, if you omit the getDataSet() method DBUnit will not truncate your data in the database and replace it with the data in your fixture file.

-Also, when creating your connection in the getConnection() method, make sure to use the same database credentials that your application is expecting.
+When creating your connection in the getConnection() method, make sure to use the same database credentials that your application is expecting.
 Otherwise DBUnit won't intercept calls to the database.

+In testing terms, the file that you put in the data you wish to be loaded is called a fixture.
+When organizing my testing code I like to craete a directory called `fixtures` and put all of them in there.

 ### Using XML Datasets
 DBUnit supports several types of XML data fixtures.
 For my tests that do use them, I like to use "flat XML datasets".

-Here's an example:
+Here's an example XML file that I put into `fixtures/roster-seed.xml`

 {: lang="xml" }
    <?xml version="1.0" ?>